CapgeminiNorway/crawlerbaba/README.md

 - The [Go SDK](https://golang.org)
 - An IDE for the development, like [Atom](https://atom.io) or IntelliJ/Goland

+### Running the App
+check [Releases](https://github.com/CapgeminiNorway/crawlerbaba/releases) to download the binary suitable for your platform, then you can run it as executable prog.

 ### Building the App

 #### Clone this repo